andrea-vezzosi/nwkpy/README.md

 This website provides everything you need to know on how to install anaconda: https://docs.anaconda.com/free/anaconda/install/#

-As an alternative, you can install Miniconda in your Unix environment.
-Here is the flow:
+As an alternative, you can install the lighter Miniconda in your LINUX environment.

- ANDREA METTI QUI I COMANDI PER INSTALLARE MINICONDA E CONTROLLARE L'INSTALLAZIONE
+Following the instructions at https://www.anaconda.com/docs/getting-started/miniconda/install :

+> mkdir -p ~/miniconda3

+> wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda3/miniconda.sh

+> bash ~/miniconda3/miniconda.sh -b -u -p ~/miniconda3

+> rm ~/miniconda3/miniconda.sh

+After installing it, close and reopen your terminal application or source the activation script

+> source ~/miniconda3/bin/activate

+and initialize conda on all available shells with

+> conda init --all

 ## 1.2 Create a conda environment for nwkpy
 Use the following command to create your own environment
 ```